IngPun/Nijatohn-Ing/Midterm exam.md

      IF tempreture > 21 degrees
        SEND 'Perfect!'
 TO DISPLAY
      ELSE
-        SEND 'No!, the perfect tempreture for sleep is 18-21 degrees," ELSE IF
+        SEND 'No!, the perfect tempreture for sleep is 18-21 degrees," TO DISPLAY ELSE IF
 ELSE IF